-How Lamorne Morris Got Action Hero-Ready For ‘Bloodshot’
+How Lamorne Morris Got Action Hero Ready For ‘Bloodshot’

-Since starting the process, Morris has shed around 40 pounds and continues to dial in the rest, improving every day.
-“I finally look at myself in the mirror and I see more than the ‘funny best friend,’” says Morris.
-“I see someone who could be an action star.”
+Since embarking on this journey, Morris has lost approximately 40 pounds and continues to make progress.
+“Now, when I look in the mirror, I see more than just the ‘funny best friend,'” he reflects.
+“I see someone who has the potential to be an action star.”

 A Day Inside Lamorne’s Training (Chest + Shoulders)